You want smart political talk without the meltdowns?

 Think of all the hours I'm in this one place.

-I need my sleep because, like we talked about before, we all work multiple jobs at this point just to make ends meet, as far as this economy is concerned.
+I need my sleep because like we talked about before, we all work multiple jobs at this point just to make ends meet as far as this economy is concerned.

-Now, all right.
+Now, all of that.

 Thank you.

-And so that forces you to be in the same it's an economic decision more than anything else.
+And so that forces you to be in the same, it's an economic decision more than anything else.

 Is that what you're trying to tell us?